JaneSoo/ckan-to-blockchain-ui/README.md

 #### Prerequisite
 1. Install Geth through this [instruction](https://geth.ethereum.org/docs/install-and-build/installing-geth)
+1. Create [Infura](https://infura.io/register) account, create project, and copy the https endpoint of Rinkeby and place it in the `.env` file.
+Follow [this](https://blog.infura.io/getting-started-with-infura-28e41844cc89/) until step 4
 1. Create address through terminal:
     - type `geth account new` and press `enter`
     - it will prompt for password